hellosign/logstash-reindexer/README.md

-# LogStash Snapshot Reindexer
+# Logstash Snapshot Reindexer
-This ruby framework is intended to assist in upgrading an ElasticSearch backend for LogStash from ES 1.x to ES 2.x, and perhaps also the ES 2.x to ES 5.x upgrade as well.
-In legacy deployments, you may have the requirement to restore ElasticSearch snapshots for up to N years to support regulatory or compliance objectives.
-When doing an ElasticSearch upgrade, you also need to be sure your snapshots will restore on the new ElasticSearch codebase.
+This Ruby framework is intended to assist in upgrading an Elasticsearch backend for Logstash ES 5.x to 6.x, and perhaps ES 6.x to 7.x as well.
+In legacy deployments, you may have the requirement to restore Elasticsearch snapshots for up to N years to support regulatory or compliance objectives.
+When doing an Elasticsearch upgrade, you also need to be sure your snapshots will restore on the new Elasticsearch codebase.

 Because of this, chances are good you'll have to reindex all of your snapshots.
-Depending on the nature of the upgrade, you may have to do some schema adjustments as you do so to deal with changes in the ElasticSearch features.
+Depending on the nature of the upgrade, you may have to do some schema adjustments as you do so to deal with changes in the Elasticsearch features.
 This framework assists in managing this reindexing workflow.

+* ES 1.x --> 2.x: All fields named the same must be the same type between mappings.
+* ES 5.x --> 6.x: You only get a single mapping type, so unify your mappings.
+* ES 6.x --> 7.x: You don't get a mapping type anymore.

-The tools available in ElasticSearch 5.x and newer make this framework somewhat less useful when you get to that level.
+The Reindexing API available in Elasticsearch 5.x and newer make this framework somewhat less gnarly when you get to that level.
 This is intended to help you _get_ to that level.

+Reindexing is a great time to perform any redactions to your long-term snapshots, such as removing privacy or health-related information that otherwise shouldn't be there.
+This is best done as part of the `mutate_mapping` function, which runs before reindexing starts.
+This ensures your reprocessed index has no deleted or altered documents.

+This will also reshard your indexes to stay below a configured maximum shard-size (see constants.rb).

 * [Requirements and Cautions](#requirements-and-cautions)
 * [Installing](#installing)